‘Shameless’ Season 10 Gallavich Scene Leaks On Instagram

 As The Inquisitr has mentioned in several stories regarding Season 10 of Shameless, one thing fans of the Showtime hit series are looking forward to more than anything else is the return of Gallavich.
 Many fans of the series were devastated when Mickey Milkovich (Noel Fisher) exited the show by fleeing to Mexico and leaving Ian Gallagher (Cameron Monaghan) behind.

 The writers attempted to smooth things over with the fan base when Monaghan also exited the series last season by bringing Fisher back to cameo as Mickey one last time.
-While most fans of Gallavich were happy Ian and Mickey got the endgame they deserved, they were thrilled when they learned the duo would return to rekindle their flame for Season 10.
+While most fans of Gallavich were happy that Ian and Mickey got the endgame they deserved, they were thrilled when they learned the duo would return to rekindle their flame for Season 10.

 The brief leaked clip featured Ian and Mickey demonstrating just how hard it is to be trapped in a tiny room with no one but each other.
-The clip kicks off with Mickey clicking the top of a pen several time.
+The clip kicks off with Mickey clicking the top of a pen several times.

 Viewers also hear Ian making smacking and sucking noises with his mouth as he looks into the tiny mirror on the wall while flossing his teeth.
 Both Ian and Mickey grunt and growl as they become annoyed by the small noises the other is making from within their tiny cell.